PianoTexas International Festival & Academy

 Private Lessons

-The Executive Director is responsible for the allocation of all private lessons and his decisions are final.
+The Artistic Director is responsible for the allocation of all private lessons and his decisions are final.

-Additional private lessons are possible, at extra cost, depending on the availability of the Guest Artists.
-The scheduling and fees should be discussed directly between the Guest Artist and the participant.
+Additional private lessons are possible, at extra cost, depending on the availability of the guest artists.
+The scheduling and fees should be discussed directly between the guest artist and the participant.

 Required Repertoire

-PianoTexas is committed to providing the performers in the Juniors Program a challenging and satisfying experience.
 Performers will have the opportunity to perform with a professional orchestra, the Fort Worth Symphony Orchestra.
-They will have solo performance opportunities, participate in a master class and receive two private lessons.
+They will have solo performance opportunities, participate in a master class and receive three private lessons.

-Therefore, for a beneficial experience, Junior Performers are expected to come prepared with several works of their choice to participate fully in the Festival.
+In order to have a beneficial experience, Junior Performers are expected to come prepared with several works of their choice to participate fully in the Festival.
 All works must be memorized and selected to represent the Performer’s highest artistic ability.

 For information on repertoire requirements for the audition videos, see the Application Information Page.